multitudes/NiceWeather/README.md

 <img src="icons/weather.svg" width="100"  title="app">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 # Nice Weather App

-### Weather App Challenge
-Build a small app which displays a weather forecast for Berlin using http://openweathermap.org/
+Small app which displays a weather forecast for Berlin using http://openweathermap.org/

 #### Requirements
 - Application can be easily extended to support more cities (list of cities included with app)